Texas A&M University Qatar Campus

 To become eligible to teach in positions such as Graduate Assistant-Teaching, Instructor, Lecturer, etc., the State of Texas Education Code (Section 51-917) requires that international graduate students attain English proficiency certification.

 Citizens of certain English-speaking countries are exempt from the verification requirement.
 Refer to the list on the Office of Admissions website.

-Refer to the Office of Graduate and Professional Studies website for more information regarding English Language Proficiency requirements.
+Refer to the Graduate and Professional School website for more information regarding English Language Proficiency requirements.